 It will thrive in a sunny or part-sunny garden, growing numerous arching branches with stems terminating in white flowers.

-Oceanspray flowers and leaves have a variety of medicinal properties and practical uses.
-The wood is very hard, and is used for both furniture and small hand tools.
+In Native American cultures, oceanspray flowers and leaves have a variety of medicinal properties and practical uses.
+The wood is very hard, and is traditionally used for both furniture and small hand tools.